 The main part of the logic or fact that allows you to trade with ice in your veins is that any transaction has a random distribution of being a win or loss.
 This means that your wins and losses will be randomly distributed between a series of deals.

-Trading is the control of losses and their containing under a certain amount of money per one transaction.
-Do not avoid them at all, because it is impossible.#
+Trading is the control of losses and it's containing under a certain amount of money per one transaction.
+Do not avoid them at all, because it is impossible.

 To succeed in anything in life, you need to be passionate about IT, not about what it can do for you.
 Trading is no different.
 You need to love trading and look at charts and price actions to become a good trader and ultimately make money.
 Professional traders make money as a result of their love and passion for trading, and not because they “want to make a lot of money”.
 Therefore, you need to focus on learning how to trade and become the best trader you can be, not just on “making money”.